 Watch out around the canals if you’ve been drinking – these can be genuinely deadly.
 Be aware, also, of how you’re acting around the Red Light District; photos or recording are generally not ok.
-Have a look at the Amsterdam Safety Guide before you fly and always get travel insurance.
 Check out our roundup of the best travel insurance.

 Things to Do in Amsterdam at Night